ec500-software-engineering/project-16-NYC-Taxi-Fare-Prediction/README.md

 We will build a mobile app that predict the fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.

 # User stories:
+As a passenger，I would like to know my estimated taxi fare which is as more precise as possible.

 # Definition of First Sprint: